Photo Release Guidelines

 Who manages photo release forms and how long should we keep them?

-It is the responsibility of each department to maintain executed photo release forms.
+It is the responsibility of each department to maintain executed photo and FERPA release forms.
 They should be kept on file indefinitely.

 The university permits the use of approved software to execute and manage photo releases.
 For more information, please contact Greg Ortiz at email@example.com.